 This paper extends a heterogeneous-agent overlapping-generations (OLG) model with uninsurable wage and mortality shocks by incorporating an aging population projected by the U.S. Social Security Administration (SSA) and analyzes the general-equilibrium effect of the aging population on the behavior and welfare of individual households, the government's budget, and the aggregate economy.
 The households are heterogeneous with respect to their age, working ability (hourly wage), wealth, and the average historical earnings that will determine their future Social Security benefits.
 Each year, households receive idiosyncratic wage shocks and determine their consumption, working hours, and saving to maximize their lifetime utility, taking factor prices, the government policy schedule, and the population projection as given.
 The government fiscal policies, such as the income taxes and the Social Security programs, involve both inter-generational and intra-generational redistribution and risk sharing.
-Therefore, this setting is critically important to analyze the effect of the aging population on the overall economy and the government budget as well as the effect of the future fiscal policy changes on individual household's behaviors and wellbeing.
+Therefore, this setting is critically important to analyze the effect of the aging population as well as the future fiscal policy changes.